ElementPS/Express.CSharp/README.md

 ##Step 3: Receive response from Express API

-The response will be in an XML format regardless of sending XML or SOAP.
+The response will be in an XML format regardless of sending XML or SOAP but the actual data returned will be slightly different.
+This is the response to an XML request.

 ```
 <CreditCardSaleResponse xmlns='https://transaction.elementexpress.com'>